openstack/monasca-agent/docs/Plugins.md

 * monasca.io/usek8slabels: Attach Kubernetes labels of the pod that is being scraped.
 Default to 'true'
 * monasca.io/whitelist: Yaml list of metric names to whitelist against on detected endpoint
 * monasca.io/metric_types: Yaml dictionary where key is metric name and value is desired type from 'rate' or 'counter'.
 Metric name will be appended with '_rate' or '_counter' respectively.
 If not specified, the scraped value will be passed without modification.
+* monasca.io/report_pod_label_owner: If the metrics that are scraped contain pod as a label key we will attempt to get the pod owner and attach that to the metric as another dimension.
+Very useful for other scraping from other solutions that monitor k8s (Ex. kube-state-metrics).
+Default to 'false'

 These annotations are pulled from the Kubelet for pod autodetection and the Kubernetes API for the service auto detection